mindymallory/PriceAnalysis/docs/A4-IntroductiontoSingle.md

-# Introduction to Single Market Models: ARIMA
+# Appendix: Single Market Models: ARIMA

 <!-- Add a bit about 'Box-Jenkins' model identification -->

-## Introduction

 In this chapter we introduce the first category of time-series econometric forecasting models we will learn: Auto-regressive Integrated Moving Average (ARIMA) models.
 This class of models is only capable of forecasting one market at a time, and we will see in later chapters how to econometrically consider (forecast) more than one market at a time when there is reason to believe two or markets are related.